tor-actions/tor-browser-build/projects/application-services/README.md

 ## Vendored Rust dependencies

-Application Services is written mainly in Rust and it mnanages external dependencies through cargo.
+Application Services is written mainly in Rust and it manages external dependencies through cargo.

+Although most Rust libraries aren't built by this project, the `nimbus-fml` project -- a command line tool used by other projects -- is still built.

 Reproduciblity is guaranteed by the provided `Cargo.lock`.

 We run offline builds, so we create the dependency archive in a separate step